marianaiv/tesis_grado_UCV/Notas/overview-algoritmos-LHCO2020.md

 - Gaussian Iterative Slicing: GIS works by iteratively matching the 1D marginalized distribution of the data to a Gaussian.[13](https://arxiv.org/pdf/2012.11638.pdf)
 - Latent Dirichlet Allocation (LDA) is a generative statistical model that allows sets of observations to be explained by unobserved groups that explain why some parts of the data are similar.
 For example, if observations are words collected into documents, it posits that each document is a mixture of a small number of topics and that each word's presence is attributable to one of the document's topics.
 LDA is an example of a topic model and belongs to the machine learning toolbox and in wider sense to the artificial intelligence toolbox.[14](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)
   Latent Dirichlet Allocation (LDA) is a “generative probabilistic model” of a collection of composites made up of parts.
 In terms of topic modeling, the composites are documents and the parts are words and/or phrases (n-grams).
 But you could apply LDA to DNA and nucleotides, pizzas and toppings, molecules and atoms, employees and skills, or keyboards and crumbs.[15](https://towardsdatascience.com/latent-dirichlet-allocation-15800c852699)
+- Deep neural networks using Classification for Tuning and Reweighting (DCTR, pronounced “doctor”) is a technique for
+  - Reweighting a dataset into another using the full phase-space information (assuming they have support in the same domain)
+  - If one of the datasets were generated with a Monte Carlo (MC) generator, DCTR can infer what the optimal MC parameters are for reproducing the other dataset (typically experimental data).
+This is referred to as MC Tuning.[16](https://github.com/bnachman/DCTR)